- Dr Carol Richards

 - Professional memberships

--Australian Oceanic Network Representative, the International Rural Sociology Association (IRSA)-Convenor (2010-2014), Australasian Agrifood Research Network-Vice-President (2013-2014), Australian Food Sovereignty Alliance (AFSA)-Member, RC40 Agriculture and Food Research Committee of the International Sociology Association -Member, International Sociological Association
+- Senior Fellow, Higher Education Academy (UK)- Council member, International Rural Sociology Association (IRSA)- Member, Australian Food Sovereignty Alliance- Member, Right to Food Coalition- Convenor (2010-2014), Australasian Agrifood Research Network- Vice-President (2013-2014), Australian Food Sovereignty Alliance (AFSA)- Member, RC40 Agriculture and Food Research Committee of the International Sociology Association – Member, International Sociological Association

 Food Security The ‘perfect storm’ of financial crisis, global population growth, climate change and peak oil has led to uncertain food futures.
 At the global scale, the diversion of grains into biofuels and cattle production, excessive market speculation on food commodities and adverse climate conditions have contributed volatile market prices and food price spikes that affect the world’s most vulnerable people.
 At the same time, it is estimated that around 40% of food is wasted along the supply chain.
-Food security is a major problem of our times impacting on health (including malnourishment and obesity), and complicated by its global dimensions, poverty and international development, the global political economy, new and emerging forms of governance and the commodification of food and land.
-Food security has a global dimension, but is also an important area within the domestic setting as demonstrated by the increasing demand on ‘food banks’ in countries such as Australia.
+Food security has a global dimension but is also an important area within the domestic setting as demonstrated by the increasing demand on ‘food banks’ in countries such as Australia.
 Carol’s research has demonstrated how Australia’s structure of welfare capitalism compromises nutritional security amongst vulnerable populations.
 With food often being the only flexible cost in the household budget (compared with rent/mortgage, electricity etc), many families miss meals to meet other costs of living.

-Global Land Acquisition Since the global financial crisis of 2007, induced by the US sub-prime mortgage securities crisis, institutional investors have actively sought new markets in which to sink capital.
+Global Land Acquisition Since the global financial crisis of 2007, induced by the US sub-prime mortgage securities crisis, institutional investors have actively sought new markets in which to invest capital.
 With a rapidly growing global population, and an increased demand for food, biofuels and forests for timber and carbon sequestration, land is increasingly regarded as an asset class.
 Much of the land targeted by investors is in economically developing countries where agriculture has not been wholly industrialised, land tenure systems are ambiguous (from the Global North gaze) and land prices are relatively cheap.
 Despite the social, cultural and geographical separation between investor and land, land acquisition is often framed in public good terms.
-Claims making around the motivations for investment often cite altruistic objectives of ‘development’ and ‘food security’, which are at odds with the claims of local level impacts that cite dispossession, forced evictions, violence and food insecurity as outcomes of land acquisition.
-Ethical investment and corporate social responsibility are important and emerging research areas in this field.
+Claims-making around the motivations for investment often cite altruistic objectives of ‘development’ and ‘food security’, which are at odds with the claims of local level impacts that include dispossession, forced evictions, violence and food insecurity as outcomes of land acquisition.
+Along with co-investigators on an ARC Discovery Grant, Carol’s work has had direct influence on policies regarding the purchase of ‘carbon credits’ from an African land grab.

-Food Governance In recent decades, the governance of food safety, food quality, on-farm environmental management and animal welfare has been shifting from the realm of ‘government’ to that of the private sector.
+Food Governance In recent decades, the governance of food safety, food quality, on-farm environmental management and animal welfare has been shifting from the realm of ‘the government’ to that of the private sector.
 Corporate entities have responded to neoliberal forms of governance by instituting private standards for food, backed by processes of certification and policed through systems of third party auditing.
-Also emerging, are Multi Stakeholder Initiatives such as the Global Roundtable for Sustainable Beef, backed by major food corporations such as McDonalds and Cargill.
-The realm of private governance presents a rich area for research on the impacts of the privatisation of regulation along the food value chain, and with that a consideration of the social, economic, environmental and public health impacts of self-regulating food industries.
+Also emerging, are Multi-Stakeholder Initiatives such as the Global Roundtable for Sustainable Beef, backed by major food corporations such as McDonalds and Cargill.
+The realm of private governance presents a rich area for research on the social, economic and environmental impacts of the corporate power and privatisation of regulation along the food supply chain.

 Qualifications 2007 PhD (Sociology), The University of Queensland, Australia 2001 Bachelor of Arts (Sociology) Honours, Class 1, The University of Queensland, Australia (2001 John Western Prize for Honours degree) 1997 Bachelor of Arts (Sociology), The University of Queensland, Australia